 Cardiovascular disease stands as the foremost cause of death worldwide, with an estimated 17.5 million lives lost to it in 2005 alone, constituting a staggering 30% of all global deaths.
 The burden of CVD disproportionately affects low- and middle-income countries, and Malawi is no exception.

 Much like its Sub-Saharan counterparts, Malawi grapples with the lack of comprehensive statistical data on CVD.
 This knowledge gap arises from a scarcity of expertise needed to classify disease patterns and limited resources for large-scale national surveys.
 While communicable diseases like HIV/AIDS, which now afflict 10-15% of Malawi's population, have been extensively studied, non-communicable diseases like CVD still lack the attention they deserve.

 According to the latest data from the World Health Organization (WHO) in 2018, Coronary Heart Disease claimed 5,221 lives in Malawi, representing 4.83% of total deaths.
 The age-adjusted death rate stands at 91.27 per 100,000 of the population, ranking Malawi at the 133rd position globally.

-Heart failure has emerged as a dominant form of cardiovascular disease in Africa, and has great social and economic relevance owing to its high prevalence, mortality and impact on young, economically active individuals.
-The causes of heart failure in Africans remain largely nonischemic.
-Hypertension, cardiomyopathy, rheumatic heart disease, chronic lung disease and pericardial disease are the main contributors to the etiology of cardiac failure in sub-Saharan Africa, accounting for over 90% of cases.
+In recent years, heart failure has emerged as a dominant form of cardiovascular disease in Africa, profoundly impacting young, economically active individuals.
+The etiology of cardiac failure in sub-Saharan Africa remains primarily nonischemic, with hypertension, cardiomyopathy, rheumatic heart disease, chronic lung disease, and pericardial disease accounting for over 90% of cases.